-- o Governance: Monitoring corruption and bribery, tax avoidance, etc. - o Global ESG quality rating.
+- Social: Excessive CEO Compensation, gender inequality, health and safety issues, child labor, etc. - o Governance: Monitoring corruption and bribery, tax avoidance, etc. - o Global ESG quality rating.

-In this way, the investment process and resulting stock and bond picking take into account internal scoring with respect to both corporate responsibility and sustainability of companies based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with the "best in universe" method.
+In this way, for private issuers, the investment process and resulting stock and bond picking take into account internal scoring with respect to both corporate responsibility and sustainability of companies based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with the "best in universe" method.
 There may be a sector bias.